|

 Photo credit: Ellie Sommer (Facebook)

-Further need some skeletons sitting on the top.
-For more details check out the video:
+Further, need some skeletons sitting on the top.
+For more details, check out the video:

 Even the plywood cutouts look equally good for a Beetlejuice lawn art display.
 First, draw the character on plywood and cut it down with a jigsaw.
 Sand it properly, highlight the outlines and paint it with acrylic paint.
 Don’t forget to put a protective layer to seal all the colors.